arpitansu/reactjs-eventemitter/README.md

 }
 ```

->[!Warning] When using useState hook use subscribe inside useState otherwise it'll be called twice
+>[!Warning] When using useEffect hook use subscribe inside useEffect otherwise it'll be called twice
 ```
 import React, { useEffect } from 'react' const EventEmitter = require("reactjs-eventemitter")